HarryShomer/pod-recommender/README.md

 # Podcast Episode Recommendation Engine

+NOTE: Ignore everything in the models directory as it is out of date.

 ## Steps to get the models

 * First scrape all the raw data run the scrape_itunes.py file.
 This will give us everything we need to do this.
 It can